 Zenefits currently does not support severance packages or any other payment at termination for companies who use third-party payroll provider.
 Those who have Zenefits Payroll, however, can add severance pay in both regular and off-cycle runs.

-Admins can cancel a scheduled termination until one day before the termination date.
-If it is less than one day, admins should contact Zenefits Support.
+Yes, Administrators can cancel a scheduled termination up until one (1) day before the termination date.
+If it is less than one day before the scheduled termination, Admins should contact Zenefits Support.

 To cancel a scheduled termination, go to the employee's profile and select "Cancel Termination" in the top notification bar.